Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 - Waiving penalties and interest for employers that file their Q1 2020 Quarterly Wage reports and contribution payments by May 31, 2020.

-PUA: An individual can file a regular claim for benefits, as it is necessary to file a state claim, even if you know you will be denied, before you can be considered eligible for PUA.
-You can apply for PUA starting April 24, 2020.
+PUA: You must to file a state claim, even if you know you will be denied, before you can be considered eligible for PUA.
+Applications opened on April 24, 2020.
+See the DWD’s list of FAQs for more information.

-PUC: If you are eligible for regular UI or are eligible for Pandemic Unemployment Insurance (PUA), you will not need to do anything additional to receive the $600 once you are found eligible for regular UI or PUA.
+PUC: If you were eligible for regular UI or were eligible for Pandemic Unemployment Insurance (PUA), you may have been eligible to receive the $600; however, these benefits ended on July 25, 2020.

 - Claimants can expect to receive payment within 7-10 days after the date the claim is filed.
 Work search requirements and work availability will be waived.